zshn25/zshn25.github.io/_posts/2026-04-12-wordfor-reverse-dictionary.markdown

 Embedding similarity alone has blind spots: compound words like "art teacher" outscore "teacher", and bag-of-words models confuse antonyms ("fear" vs "fearless").
 Rather than engineering the ranking function, we improve the *data* -- a quality weight $q$ for every definition, computed at build time from four independent sources.

 **Cross-source agreement.** Each word is checked against OEWN, Webster's, [Wiktionary](https://kaikki.org/){:target="_blank"} (1.3M headwords, CC-BY-SA 3.0), and [ConceptNet 5.7](https://conceptnet.io/){:target="_blank"} (878K English concepts, CC-BY-SA 4.0).
 Words confirmed by more sources get a small boost.
-Wiktionary and ConceptNet are used at build time only and not redistributed, so the output remains CC-BY 4.0.
+Wiktionary and ConceptNet are used at build time only -- for quality scoring and fine-tuning data -- and not redistributed, so the output remains CC-BY 4.0.

 **ConceptNet knowledge graph.** ConceptNet's 3M English edges provide two additional signals: *centrality* (log-normalized degree -- well-connected concepts like "water" score higher than obscure terms) and *relation diversity* (concepts participating in many relation types -- IsA, HasProperty, Synonym, etc. -- are better-defined).